Criticism is a question of the point of view

 - Is criticism helpful?
-Some criticisms may be well meant - but it is still not helpful.
-If you get feedback like "you just can not do it", you do not know what you can do better.
-So, ask your opponent to go into a bit more detail: What exactly can not you do, where does the other person still see room for improvement?
+Some criticism may be well meant - but it is not helpful.
+If you get feedback like “You just can't do it”, you don't know what you can do better.
+So ask your counterpart objectively to go into a little more detail: What exactly can you not do, where does the other person see room for improvement?

 - Ignore criticism: Even if you are angry and believe you need to react to an attack: Ignore it consciously.
 Do not let any discussion take place - quite consciously: do not understand the criticism intentionally.
 Their counterpart then comes into explanatory compulsion and the criticism runs into void.

-- Make the critic ridiculous: Just when you are exposed by criticism in front of others, you should react swiftly to your face.
-A good method: Make the critic ridiculous: Exaggerate his criticism to the shoreless - so you have the laugh on your side: "You have the customer bad advice" - "Yes, he now uses a washing machine as a whirlpool"
+- Make the critic ridiculous: Especially if you are exposed to criticism in front of others, you should react promptly to your face.
+A good method: ridicule the critic: exaggerate his criticism - so you have the laughs on your side: "You gave the customer bad advice" - "Yes, he is now using a washing machine as a whirlpool"

-- Turn the tables: If someone attacks you, it always gives away a piece of it - you can show it to him.
-Your colleague complains, for example: "Man, is your desk again untidy."
-They give back wittily: "They seem to value order more than good performance."
+- Turn the tables: When someone attacks you, he always reveals a piece of himself - you can show them to him.
+Her colleague, for example, complains: "Man, your desk is uncluttered again."
+They promptly return: "They seem to value order more than good performance."

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).